Improving Teaching and Learning

 The first year of implementing upper-division InTeGrate-aligned activities as well as activities designed to promote environmental awareness and sustainability in Scientific Writing have shown positive learning gains.
 Some students who have participated in courses with new upper division activities have shown increased engagement and an interest in pursuing undergraduate research projects in geosciences.
 Students who took the course in Scientific Writing showed greater interest in pursuing a career in the geosciences after the course.

 Perhaps more than anything, there is a renewed "BUZZ" about teaching and learning for both faculty and students in the InTeGrate implementation courses.
 Moreover, this increased engagement of both faculty and students spills over into other courses, and affects other faculty and students in the Department and the University.
 For the fall of 2016 and the spring of 2017, preliminary enrollment data show overall increased enrollments in geoscience and environmental science courses, both in the general studies/liberal arts core and in the upper division major courses.
-Attributing that all to InTeGrate implementation activities would be unwarranted, but surely this project has moved us in a positive direction!newly-developed activities show learning gains.
+Attributing that all to InTeGrate implementation activities would be unwarranted, but surely this project has moved us in a positive direction!Evidence for increases in student engagement is anecdotal, but assessments from each of the newly-developed activities show learning gains.
 In the Scientific Writing course, taken by most STEM majors, slightly more than half of the students who took the course have expressed an increased interest in a geoscience career after the InTeGrate-aligned activity.
-(Note: some of the students had an interest in a geoscience career prior to taking the course.)
+(Note: some of the students had an interest in a geoscience career prior to taking the course.)×

 We developed two workshops for faculty.
 The first, offered to Earth Science faculty developing upper-division InTeGrate-aligned activities provided an opportunity for faculty to consider how to develop activities for their courses.
 In order to make this "how to" workshop successful, it is necessary to bring in someone to your department who is experienced at developing InTeGrate curricula, and is also a great communicator.
 If you happen to have someone in your Department who can do that, use them (that is precisely what we did).
 On the other hand, if you need to bring in someone from outside to come and serve this purpose, InTeGrate and the National Association of Geoscience Teachers sponsors a Traveling Workshop Program that might be able to help with this.
 The program brings national leaders in Earth and environmental education to your campus to share lessons learned through InTeGrate (among other topics related to strengthening teaching and programs in general).
 There are application deadlines to host workshops twice a year.